-Level 1 - Unadjusted quoted prices in active markets for identical assets or liabilities;

-Level 2 - Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and Level 3 - Inputs that are not based on observable market data.
+- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.

-The fair value of the Company's receivables, and accounts payable and accrued liabilities, approximate carrying value, due to their short-term nature.
+The fair value of the Company's receivables, accounts payable and accrued liabilities, and loan payable, approximate carrying value, due to their short-term nature.
 The Company's other financial instrument, cash, under the fair value hierarchy, is measured based on level one quoted prices in active markets for identical assets or liabilities.
 The Company is exposed to varying degrees to a variety of financial instrument related risks: